Connect your SAP system by deploying your data connector agent container

 Create a virtual machine and configure access to your credentials

-Ideally, your SAP configuration and authentication secrets can and should be stored in an Azure Key Vault.
-How you access your key vault depends on where your VM is deployed:
+We recommend that you store your SAP and authentication secrets in an Azure key vault.
+How you access your key vault depends on where your virtual machine (VM) is deployed:

 Create a managed identity with an Azure VM

-1. Run the following command to Create a VM in Azure (substitute actual names from your environment for the <placeholders>):
+1. Run the following command to Create a VM in Azure, substituting actual names from your environment for the <placeholders>:

 az vm create --resource-group <resource group name> --name <VM Name> --image Canonical:0001-com-ubuntu-server-focal:20_04-lts-gen2:latest --admin-username <azureuser> --public-ip-address "" --size Standard_D2as_v5 --generate-ssh-keys --assign-identity --role <role name> --scope <subscription Id>